 Once the investigation has concluded, If the employee's line-manager believes that there are reasonable grounds that an employee committed an act of misconduct, the employee will be invited to attend a disciplinary hearing.
 The disciplinary hearing will take place within 10 working days of the conclusion of the investigation.
-The disciplinary hearing will be heard by the Board Disciplinary Panel which will be made up of a subgroup of three Board Members & Elders, with an elected Chair, and they will:
+The disciplinary hearing will be heard by the Board Disciplinary Panel which will normally be made up of a subgroup of three Board Members, with an elected Chair.
+If three Board members who have no previous involvement in this matter are not available then suitable panel members will be sought from the Elders, the external Board of Reference or previous Trustees with relevant experience.
+The panel will:

-- give the employee in advance at least 5 working days notice of the hearing date, time and venue; - explain that the disciplinary hearing will be conducted under this procedure; - the letter will give a full explanation as to why the disciplinary hearing is taking place; - the letter will state the employee's right to be accompanied by their trade union rep or fellow work colleague or a family member or friend; - provide the employee all relevant information including statements the employer wishes to use as part of this process; - Witnesses the names of any witnesses being called by the employee must be made available to the Board no later than 2 working days prior to the hearing.
+- give the employee in advance at least 5 working days notice of the hearing date, time and venue; - explain that the disciplinary hearing will be conducted under this procedure; - the letter will give a full explanation as to why the disciplinary hearing is taking place; - the letter will state the employee's right to be accompanied by a work colleague, a family member or friend; - provide the employee all relevant information including statements the employer wishes to use as part of this process; - Witnesses the names of any witnesses being called by the employee must be made available to the Board no later than 2 working days prior to the hearing.
 It is the responsibility of the employee to organise their own witnesses and inform the Board of any access requirements needed. - The employee will be advised of the name of witnesses along with the chair / disciplinary Panel within 2 working days of the hearing.